Top 29 Korean Apps you Need to Try

 If you live in Seoul, Incheon or Gyeonggi-do and order by 11PM, it’ll get delivered before 7AM the following day in front of your door.

-For other areas, orders should be made before 8PM to get delivered by midnight the next day.
+For other areas, orders should be made before 8PM to get delivery by midnight the next day.

-In Chungcheong-do, we received Market Kurly around 1PM the next day.
+In Chungcheong-do, I received Market Kurly around 1PM the following day.

 Even though delivery (택배) was fast in Korea before, Coupang boosted that speed by providing Rocket Delivery (로켓배송).
-It guarantees that you get your stuff the next day, even after ordering at midnight.
+It guarantees that you get your stuff the next day, even when ordering at midnight.